Man (Manchu) Nationality

 They have a distinctive cuisine with typical dishes that include Chaffy dish, acid soup, blood sausage, and 'bobo', a type of steamed cake.
 In Manchu culture, eating the meat of dog or any product derived from dog is shunned.

 Traditional festivals of the Man are similar to those of the Han people.
-During the Spring Festival, Lantern Festival, and Dragon Boat Festival and on Mid-Autumn Festival, distinctive sports like skating are included in the festivities of the Man people.
+During the Chinese New Year, Lantern Festival, Dragon Boat Festival, and Mid-Autumn Day, distinctive sports like skating are included in the festivities of the Man people.

 They are brave and athletic.
 They excel at riding and shooting, which women and children can do as well as men.
 In the Qing Dynasty, men plaited their hair on the left side and shaved off the hair around their foreheads.
 Women wore hair pins, earrings and a once piece dress, the Cheongsam (Qipao).